 Oscar García Mendoza is a senior executive with an extensive background in banking, finance, economic and social affairs.
-He is the former president and CEO of Venezolano de Crédito, Banco Universal (founded in 1925) a position he held from 1983 to 2014, and currently serves on its board of directors.
+He is the former president and CEO of Venezolano de Crédito, Banco Universal (founded in 1925) a position he held from 1983 to 2014.

 He has served on the boards of of several successful companies throughout his career, both in Venezuela and abroad.
 These include several joint ventures with global financial firms such as Societe Generale and Swiss Bank Corporation.
 He previously served as a member of the International Finance Corporation (IFC), a division of the World Bank Group and is co-founder of Suiche 7B, the first system to interconnect ATMs throughout Venezuela.